Phate6660/gzdoom-discordrpc/README.md

 A discordrpc client for GZDoom written in Rust.

 WIP(?) cross-platform support.
-It works on Linux, still need to test on Windows.
+It works on Linux and Windows, still need to test on MacOS.
 Use at own risk and all that yada yada.

 I'm making this because: